 Example 2.
 A less renowned brand, similar model to Example 1, but a lower price.
 Bass energy was less by comparison, however the bass notes were even and not resonant.
 Intelligibility of voice articulation was good — it was easier to hear individual words in songs.
 Harmonic frequencies were minimal, not harsh, and cymbals sounded more natural.
 The system was less powerful by comparison, however the spectral balance remained consistent over the limited power it had.
 The stereo image was also good, the music appeared to be evenly spread between the two boxes over a reasonable listening area.

-Many small sound systems try to be everything for everyone, but often perform poorly in most attributes.
+Example 3 Deliberately-introduced distortion.
+Many small sound-systems try to be everything for everyone, but often perform poorly in most attributes.
 An example is a video bar-speaker that has deliberately-introduced distortion to make it appear louder in comparison to other brands.
 The reviews describe the bar-speaker as being delightfully bright.
 The response graph shows a rise between 1kHz - 6kHz, but does not show what that energy consists of.

 In this example, the introduced distortion is in the middle of the intelligibility band, which creates a psycho-acoustic effect, similar to the sound of fingernails on a school chalk-blackboard.
 For someone watching sports and motor racing the added distortion might contribute to the excitement.
 Whereas for someone watching a TV drama series, trying to understand the dialog can be a tiresome task.